acalchera/eDNA_teaching_2024/README.md

 fnRs <- sort(list.files(path = './Data/DEMULTIPLEXED/MERGED', pattern = "sample_demux.2.fastq", full.names = TRUE))
 ```

-Dada2 cannot deal with ambiguous bases which are for example contauined in our primers.
+Dada2 cannot deal with ambiguous bases which are for example contained in our primers.
 So we filter out ambiguous Ns with the filterAndTrim function setting maxN to zero.
 Place the N-filterd files into a filtN/ subdirectory.
 ```{r, eval = F}
 fnFs.filtN <- file.path(path = './Data/DEMULTIPLEXED/MERGED', "filtN", basename(fnFs))